alanrogers/eghop/src/suggested.md

     wide diversity of mammals, we identified genes under positive selection associated with longevity and brain development."

-1. [Raia et al. 2020][raia20:oneearth] Past extinctions of Homo species coincided with increased vulnerability to climatic change.

-   * "H. erectus, H. heidelbergensis, and H. neanderthalensis, lost a significant portion of their climatic niche space just before extinction, with no corresponding reduction in physical range.
-This reduction coincides with increased vulnerability to climate change.
-In the case of Neanderthals, the increased extinction risk was probably exacerbated by competition with
-     H. sapiens.
-This study suggests that climate change was the primary factor in the extinction of Homo species."

 1. [van der Valk et al 2019][vanderValk19:mbe] The genome of the endangered Dryas monkey provides new insights into the evolutionary history of the Vervets.